 An anti-aging drug based on Dr. Barzilai’s work was supposed to clear testing and approval and be on the market in 2011, but guess what?
 Now six years later and it’s not.
 Which again begs the question: Why leave your healthy lifespan in someone else’ hands?

 The whole point of the book that I’m writing, The Ageproof Method, 12 Biohacks for A Long and Strong Life, is to demonstrate that there are sufficient protocols, techniques, supplements, foods and exercises available to you now to measurably extend your healthspan.

-As I already outlined, this is was epigenetics is all about — influencing gene expression through your behavior.
+As I already outlined, this is what epigenetics is all about — influencing gene expression through your behavior.

 As you watch the videos and hear the emphasis on “good genes” remember that 80% of the influence of your health and longevity comes from your environmental inputs (such as your lifestyle, the health of your environment, etc.) — not your genes alone.

-To learn more about what you can do know to help ensure you live a long and strong, check out these articles I’ve written:
+To learn more about what you can do now to help ensure you live a long and strong, check out these articles I’ve written: